Risk Awareness in HTN Planning: Real-World Domains with Uncertainty

 \section{Real-World Domains with Uncertainty}

-We look into three case studies derived from real-world domains, namely electric and autonomous vehicles, smart homes, and oceanic environments.
-These domains are selected because they do exhibit elements of uncertainty and making choices in them can involve risks.
-For each domain, we illustrate the relevant sources of uncertainty and how each source affects action costs.
+We look into two case studies derived from real-world domains, namely smart homes and marine environments.
+These domains are selected because they exhibit elements of uncertainty and require making choices that involve risks.
+For each domain, we illustrate the relevant sources of uncertainty and how each uncertainty source affects action costs.